-Moab Slickrock Trail is a 8.8 mile heavily trafficked loop trail located near Moab, UT and is rated as difficult.
-The trail offers a number of activity options and is accessible from April until November.
+Moab Slickrock Trail is a 8.8 mile heavily trafficked loop trail located near Moab, Utah and is rated as difficult.
+The trail offers a number of activity options and is best used from April until November.

 off road driving